apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Family whose home was hit by space debris seeks damages from NASA**
+**I-29 closed in SE KELOLAND**

-You can read more about it [here](https://www.washingtonpost.com/technology/2024/06/23/florida-space-debris-nasa/).
+You can read more about it [here](https://www.keloland.com/news/local-news/i-29-closed-in-se-keloland/).

 ## Requirements
 - Python 3.8